Qengineering/YoloIP/README.md

 Insert your fresh SD card into the slot and powerup your Raspberry Pi.<br>
 Because you don't have a license yet, the YoloIP comes with a unique ID to buy the key.<br><br>
 ![output image]( https://qengineering.eu/github/YoloIPNoKey.png )<br><br>
-At the same time it shows a most valuable tip; check your cameras!
+At the same time it shows a most valuable tip; check your cameras!<br>
 Not all the surveillance cameras support the used ONVIF protocol.<br>
-Best to check on forehand if your camera works.
+Best to **check on forehand** if your camera works.
 It would be a pity if you paid and then your camera turns out to be unusable.<br>
 On the desktop you see a README.pdf with all the instructions on how to setup a camera connection.<br>

 Follow the instructions and visit the [check out](https://qengineering.eu/checkout.php) site.<br><br>